 Neighbourhoods for the Future

-We assign our cities the grandiose task to become climate neutral in 2025, 2030 or 2050.
+We assign our cities the grandiose task of becoming climate neutral in 2025, 2030 or 2050.
 But how will people live in those cities?
 How can we combine sustainability and sociability?
 Indeed, managing the urban expansion and acting on climate change while building better places to live requires innovative (social) arrangements.
 We advocate taking on this global challenge from the neighbourhood up.
-The neighbourhood is a level where we can connect global environmental challenges to the local lifeworld of people; it is tangible, yet big enough to implement policy schemes that can make a difference.
-We are developing a new perspective on what the neighbourhood could be, an ambitious perspective on future districts, to inspire urbanites and present to policymakers the instruments to realize the changes we deem necessary.
+The neighbourhood is a level where we can connect global environmental challenges to the local lifeworld of people; it is tangible yet big enough to implement policy schemes that can make a difference.
+We are developing a new outlook on what the neighbourhood could be, an ambitious perspective on future districts, to inspire urbanites and present to policymakers the instruments to realize the changes we deem necessary.

-Coming up: a book about neighbourhoods In 2020 we publish our book Neighbourhoods for the Future: A Plea for a Social and Ecological Urbanism with Trancity×Valiz.
-In this book we argue that while we can combine sustainability and sociability, the precondition is to take on the challenge from the neighbourhood up.
-And so the book is not just about desirable futures, but also about the ways to get there.
+A book about neighbourhoods In 2020, we published our book Neighbourhoods for the Future: A Plea for a Social and Ecological Urbanism with Trancity×Valiz.
+In this book, we argue that while we can combine sustainability and sociability, the precondition is to take on the challenge from the neighbourhood up.
+And so the book is not just about desirable futures but also about the ways to get there.
 We present a fresh conceptual perspective and three in-depth case studies on the do’s and don’ts in trying to create neighbourhoods for the future in Malmö (Bo01), Toronto (Regent Park), and Utrecht (Overvecht).
 Furthermore, the book includes a series of vignettes on cutting-edge sustainable neighbourhoods in North America and Europe that we examined for their ambitions and performances.
-As such the book aspires to provide inspiration and reflection for students, policymakers, academics, and other agents of change.
+The book aspires to provide inspiration and reflection for students, policymakers, academics, and other agents of change.

-Interested in knowing more about Neighbourhoods for the Future?
-Contact project lead Peter Pelzer.
+Are you interested in knowing more about Neighbourhoods for the Future?
+Contact projectlead Peter Pelzer.